roshanbist/MovieFlicks/README.md

 | passwordResetTokenExpireTime | Date   | No       | No     | Expiration time for password reset token |

 ## API Endpoints

+Movieflicks offers a variety of API endpoints to manage users and movies.
+These endpoints support tasks like authentication, CRUD operations, and filtering movies.
+Below is a list of the main endpoints with their descriptions.

 ## Auth API